Is it good to put my car insurance in my business name?

-Have you considered getting commercial car insurance for your business vehicles?
+Are you considering getting commercial car insurance for your business vehicles?
 Like personal vehicles, business vehicles also need to be properly insured, and it’s not advisable to insure them with a personal auto insurance policy.
 This is because commercial auto insurance covers accidents and incidents that occur while the vehicle is being used for work purposes, including traveling to a client’s location and putting business deposits in the bank.
-Our agents at Fearnow Insurance offer many types of commercial auto insurance policies for small, medium and large businesses that can help ensure you are protected in case of a car accident.

 Who Needs a Commercial Auto Insurance Policy